nus-cs2103-AY2324S1/tp/docs/TempUG.md

 * Input: `filter -on 2/2/2`
   * Error: The date given is invalid.
 Please specify a date using the correct format (see [here](#parameter-summary))
 ```
-Invalid lesson format: 2/2/2 is not a valid date, please use yyyy/mm/dd or mm/dd or dd
+Invalid filter format: 2/2/2 is not a valid date, please use yyyy/mm/dd or mm/dd or dd
 for example, assume today is 2023/11/3, to add 2023/11/29, could use 29, 11/29, 2023/11/29 or 23/11/29.
 Usage: filter -(at least one of unique [-name|subject|before|on|after|remark VALUE]).
 For example, filter -before 2023/10/10 -subject physics